lockieRichter/flutter_linkify/README.md

 You can enable parsing of only some link types using the `linkifiers` option.
 URL and email are enabled by default.

+You can also specify a list of replacement strings to be used for URL links.

+These strings will be used in sequential order to act as hyperlinked texts linking to the URL.

 Full example can be found at [`example/lib/main.dart`](example/lib/main.dart).

 ![Example Screenshot](https://github.com/Cretezy/flutter_linkify/raw/master/example/screenshot.png)